allegro-lab/allegro-lab.github.io/_pages/about.md

 Here are the research questions we have been working on recently:

-- **How can we scientifically understand large lanuage models?** Our scientific understanding of LLMs lags far behind our ability to engineer them.
+- **How can we scientifically understand large language models?** Our scientific understanding of LLMs lags far behind our ability to engineer them.
 To bridge this gap, our recent work has studied in-context learning from both a data-centric and mechanistic perspective; we have also investigated the [predictability of different LLM capabilities](https://arxiv.org/abs/2305.14947).

 - **How should we benchmark modern NLP systems?** I have long advocated for benchmarking robustness and uncertainty of NLP systems.
 Our recent work has benchmarked generalization to long-tail examples and calibration of LLMs.
 We have also shown that benchmarking under distribution shift can reveal advantages of neurosymbolic approaches.